 Before you start your animation project using MotionBuilder, there are a few things you can do when modeling to facilitate your work in MotionBuilder.

-Refer to Guidelines for creating a character model, Bone naming conventions, Import and characterize a 3ds Max biped in MotionBuilder (page 116), and Choosing shapes to create.
+Refer to "Guidelines for creating a character model", "Bone naming conventions", "Import and characterize a 3ds Max biped in MotionBuilder", and "Choosing shapes to create" in the MotionBuilder Help.